 Local Preferences [24 CFR 960.206]

+Among applicants with the same preference points, date and time of application will be used to determine placement on the waiting list.

 Chapter 5

 PART II: UNIT OFFERS

-The PHA will maintain a record of units offered, including location, date and circumstances of each offer, each acceptance or rejection, including the reason for the rejection.
+The Housing Authority of 5-II.B.
+NUMBER OF OFFERS

-The PHA has adopted a “two-to-three offer plan” for offering units to applicants.
-Under this plan, the PHA will determine how many locations within its jurisdiction have available units of suitable size and type in the appropriate type of project.
+Danville has adopted a “one offer plan” for offering units to applicants.
+Under this plan, the Housing Authority of Danville will determine how many locations within its jurisdiction have available units of suitable size and type in the appropriate type of project.
 The number of unit offers will be based on the distribution of vacancies.
 If a suitable unit is available in:

-Three (3) or more locations: The applicant will be offered a unit in the location with the highest number of vacancies.
-If the offer is rejected, the applicant will be offered a suitable unit in the location with the second highest number of vacancies.
-If that unit is rejected, a final offer will be made in the location with the third highest number of vacancies.
-The offers will be made in sequence and the applicant must refuse an offer before another is made.

-Two (2) locations: The applicant will be offered a suitable unit in the location with the higher number of vacancies.
-If the offer is rejected, a final offer will be made at the other location.
-The offers will be made in sequence and the applicant must refuse the first offer before a second offer is made.

-One (1) location: The applicant will be offered a suitable unit in that location.
-If the offer is rejected, the applicant will be offered the next suitable unit that becomes available, whether it is at the same location as the first offer or at another location.
-The second unit offer will be the final offer, unless there is good cause for refusing the offer.
+One (1) offer: The applicant will be offered a suitable unit in a location.
+If the offer is rejected, the applicant will be removed from the waiting list unless there is good cause for refusing the offer.
+Units will be offered as they become vacant in order to provide the applicant time to make arrangements to make the move.

-If more than one unit of the appropriate type and size is available, the first unit to be offered will be the first unit that is ready for occupancy.
+The Housing Authority of Danville has adopted a “one offer plan” for offering units to applicants.
+Under this plan the first qualified applicant in sequence on the waiting list will be made on offer of a unit of the appropriate size.

 5-II.D.
 REFUSALS OF UNIT OFFERS

 Good Cause for Unit Refusal

-The family demonstrates to the PHA’s satisfaction that accepting the offer will place a family member’s life, health, or safety in jeopardy.
-The family should offer specific and compelling documentation such as restraining orders; other court orders; risk assessments related to witness protection from a law enforcement agency; or documentation of domestic violence, dating violence, sexual assault, or stalking in accordance with section 16-VII.D of this ACOP.
+The family demonstrates to the Housing Authority of Danville’s satisfaction that accepting the offer will place a family member’s life, health, or safety in jeopardy.
+The family should offer specific and compelling documentation such as restraining orders; other court orders; risk assessments related to witness protection from a law enforcement agency; or documentation of domestic violence, dating violence, sexual assault, stalking, or human trafficking in accordance with section 16-VII.D of this ACOP.
 Reasons offered must be specific to the family.
 Refusals due to location alone do not qualify for this good cause exemption.

 Chapter 6